The Art of Recognizing Your Next Major Donor

 - Do they volunteer?
 Go to your events?
 Evangelize to others about your organization and mission?

-Powell points out that prospects that score high on all three of these indicators should get your full and immediate attention.
+Powell points out that prospects that score high on all three of these indicators — capacity, inclination, and linkage — should get your full and immediate attention.
 Prospects that are deficient in any one area might be more suited to the annual fund or even left unsolicited.

 As Powell says, "Bill Gates may have the world's highest capacity rating, but if he has no linkage to your organization and no inclination to give to your cause, is he really a viable prospect?"